 Read more about the online MPH in Epidemiology curriculum on the Drexel University Online website.

-MPH Practical Experience
+MPH Applied Practical Experience

 All MPH degree students must develop skills in basic public health concepts and demonstrate capacity to apply these concepts through a practical experience relevant to their area of specialization.
 “Practice” refers to implementing (doing) public health, rather than understanding (studying, researching) public health.